justsubway/food-delivery-app/README.md

   <h3 align="center">🍔 Chomp - Food Delivery App</h3>

    <div align="center">
      A modern, fully-functional food delivery app built with React Native, Expo, and Appwrite.
 Features dynamic search, cart functionality, user authentication, and a beautiful gradient UI with Chomp branding.
     </div>
 </div>

+This app was initially created by @adrianhajdin [(View repo)](https://github.com/adrianhajdin/food_ordering).
+I added to the repo, creating new functions, updating the UI, changing error handling and adding new content.

 ## 📋 <a name="table">Table of Contents</a>